Backdoor Attacks in Peer-to-Peer Federated Learning: Backdoor Attacks on P2P Federated Learning

-We assume the adversary has full access to the peer’s private training data, model weights, and other training parameters in each compromised peer and runs a backdoor attack on each compromised peer using Algorithm~\ref{alg:backdoor_node}.
-The attacker performs a backdoor attack on these compromised peers using the BadNets attack by Gu et al.\cite{gu2017badnets}, amplified by a model poisoning attack \cite{bagdasaryan2020backdoor,sun2019can}.
-The attacker chooses a Poisoning Data Rate (PDR), the ratio of poisoned data samples over total data samples in a malicious peer, and the Boosting Factor to amplify the contribution of the local model.
-Increasing the PDR and Boosting Factor increases the attack success, but also causes a drop in test accuracy as a side effect.
-After PDR is chosen in Algorithm~\ref{alg:backdoor_node}, the attacker injects backdoored samples to the training dataset $D$ with the fixed PDR ratio before the learning protocol starts.
-This produces the backdoored training data $D^*$.
-The backdoored samples will have a target class label, different from the clean samples, that the adversary can choose.
-During the training, the model is first updated on the backdoored data $D^*$ instead of $D$, and the impact of the attack is amplified by performing model poisoning with Boost Factor, and finally the malicious model update $A^{t^*}$ is generated.
+\fi We assume the adversary has full access to the peer’s private training data, model weights, and other training parameters in each compromised peer and runs a backdoor attack on each compromised peer using \iffullpaper Algorithms~\ref{alg:backdoor_main} and \ref{alg:backdoor_node}. \else Algorithm~\ref{alg:backdoor_node}. \fi The attacker uses the BadNets attack by Gu et al.\cite{gu2017badnets}, amplified by a model poisoning attack \cite{bagdasaryan2020backdoor,sun2019can}.
+The attacker chooses a Poisoning Data Ratio and the Boosting Factor to amplify the contribution of the local model.
+Increasing the Poisoning Data Ratio and Boosting Factor increases the attack success, but also causes a drop in test accuracy as a side effect.